efrederickson/SharpLua/README.txt

   - table.removeitem - removes an item from a table

 Current projects:
-SharpLua              The SharpLua parser, interpreter, and REPL SharpLua.Serializer   Serializes a #Lua AST parsed from a source file SharpLua.Compiler     A simple compiler for #Lua, I used the L# compiler SharpLua.Interpreter  SharpLua's interpreter program
+SharpLua              The SharpLua parser and interpreter SharpLua.Serializer   Serializes a #Lua AST parsed from a source file SharpLua.Compiler     A simple compiler for #Lua, I used the L# compiler SharpLua.Interpreter  SharpLua's interpreter program